RobZyg/Assignment-2/index.md

 Game of Thrones House Quiz

 This one was just for a bit of fun, however it is still relevant to my profile.
 As we can see from the result, I was placed in House Stark.
 I feel that this is apt as my parents are both from the UK, from Northern England and Scotland to be exact.
 I've always felt close to my northern English/Scottish heritage.
 The culture and history of the Stark's and the North in Games of Thrones was largely based on the northern parts of the UK in real life.
 How this relates to my co-operation with my group is that I do often times use a lot of parlance and colloquialisms from the region in my speech, I need to be wary that these aren't widely understand and should stic to a more 'standardised English' when communicating with members of my group and when creating input and text for the assignments.

+#### Ideal job

+My ideal job in IT would be working within the field in the space industry, for Space Ex, the job for my ideal position is as a senior software engineer for SpaceX, developing the software for their launch systems.

 ### <a href="https://robzyg.github.io/Assignment1/">Robert</a>